sciZer0/newdiscoveries/a/README.md

 where,<br>
 F — Force pushing the object (measured in Newtons: N);<br>
 m — Mass of the pushed object (measured in kilograms: kg);<br>
-a — Real Acceleration of the pushed object during the given second (measured in meter/second²: m/s²); or, we might say, Real Increase in Velocity of the pushed object per the given second (measured in meter/second/second: m/s/s).
+a — Real Acceleration of the pushed object during the given second, or — Real Increase in Velocity of the pushed object during the given second (measured in meter/second/second: m/s/s or meter/second²: m/s²).

-In my opinion, the true Newton’s Formula is different. <i>More on this a bit below.</i>
+In my opinion, the true Newton’s Formula for Force is different, but the "official" Newton’s formula for Force works correctly in some cases.

-Only in some cases, the "official" formula for Force works correctly.
+Let's consider a case (CASE #1) where the "official" formula for Force works correctly.

-The formula is easier to understand through a simple example where a 20 kg object is free-falling.

 CASE #1

-So, let’s consider an example where a 20 kg object is free-falling during 30 seconds.
+Let’s consider a case where a 20 kg object (metal solid object) is free-falling during 30 seconds.

 <p align="center">
   <img src="/assets/images/16.png"/><br>